saltstack/salt/doc/ref/states/requisites.rst

      - name: /etc/apache2/apache2.conf
      - source: salt://apache2/apache2.conf

-This example will cause apache2 to be restarted when the apache2.conf file is changed, but the apache2 restart will happen at the end of the state run.
+This example will cause apache2 to restart when the apache2.conf file is changed, but the apache2 restart will happen at the end of the state run.

 .. code-block:: yaml